 The Colorado Brain Injury Trust Fund was created by Title 26, Article 1, Part 3 of the Colorado Revised Statutes, to improve the lives of Colorado residents who have survived brain injuries.
 The statute was created to finance program activities, along with a Board of Directors to advise the program on Trust Fund operations.

 The Board is administered by MINDSOURCE – Brain Injury Network within the Colorado Department of Human Services (CDHS).
 Three board members are designated in statute, and ten members are appointed by the Governor with the consent of the Senate.
-The Board has established three ongoing committees to assist staff in policy-setting of program goals and strategic planning for the Trust Fund: Program Evaluation and Research, Revenue, and Vision and Outreach.
+The Board has established three ongoing committees to assist staff in policy-setting of program goals and strategic planning for the Trust Fund: Program Evaluation and Research, Client Services, and Vision and Outreach.